 - a very few initiatives of irony (almost always, with a cynical, derisive and sarcastic background, extremely steeped of perfidy).
 Not collects ever the irony of others.
 Complete absence of self-irony!

 - smile almost completely absent; absolutely rare laughter (entirely unexpected and unpredictable, very tender and delicate, but ridiculously childish, through clenched teeth).

-- speech rare, slow, tiring, concise, laconic, pragmatic, always assertive, never interrogative and with late replies, without tonal variations, slightly sing-song, sometime with a cadence vaguely admonitory and professorial, in tone medium-low, with stereotyped, formal and of circumstance phraseology.
+- speech rare, slow, tiring, weary, sometimes preceded by a initial short exhalation (as of one who feels compelled to carry out, for the umpteenth time, a wasteful, useless and redundant activity), concise, laconic, pragmatic, always assertive, never interrogative and with late replies, without tonal variations, in tone medium-low, sometime with a cadence slightly singsong, vaguely admonitory and professorial, with stereotyped, formal, trite, rhetorical and of circumstance phraseology.

 - limited vocabulary (alogia), poor of terminological variety.